 Is AMP for Email safe?

-The above-mentioned beauties of the AMP4 Email might seem too good to be safe.
+The above-mentioned beauties of the AMP for Email might seem too good to be safe.
 The question arises: what if hackers encode a virus into the script of the AMP component and crack or damage the inbox?

 AMP email examples